Construction Worker Asbestos Exposure

 Construction workers in almost every trade face some level of elevated risk for cancers and lung disease caused by exposure to asbestos.
 This is on top of the fact that the Occupational Safety and Health Administration deems construction among the most dangerous industries in the U.S. While the risk of construction worker falls, electrocutions, struck-by accidents or caught-in-between hazards are high profile, asbestos exposure remains a less obvious danger.

-At The Law Offices of Jeffrey S. Glassman, our Boston mesothelioma attorneys have successfully handled cases involving construction worker asbestos exposure that later resulted in serious illness.
+At Jeffrey Glassman Injury Lawyers, our Boston mesothelioma attorneys have successfully handled cases involving construction worker asbestos exposure that later resulted in serious illness.

 Claims for damages in mesothelioma lawsuits may be filed against:

 - Companies that mined raw asbestos materials

 - Companies that made products that contained asbestos

 - Companies that used asbestos-based products in their own manufacturing processes

 Asbestos, a heat and flame-resistant material, was once used in a plethora of construction materials through the 1970s, at which time there was increased public awareness about the toxicity of friable, airborne fibers.
 It’s the only confirmed cause of mesothelioma, an aggressive, terminal cancer that arises several decades after exposure.Asbestos in Construction Materials

 Years ago, workers most at risk for exposure to this deadly mineral were those mining and milling the raw materials, as well as asbestos product manufacturers and construction workers, who often used those end products.